expo/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 > Program"](https://developer.apple.com/programs/enterprise/).
 Only normal Apple developer accounts
 > can build apps that can be submitted to the Apple App Store, and only enterprise developer
 > accounts can build apps that can be distributed using enterprise distribution methods.
 When you
-> call `exp build:ios`, use the `--apple-enterprise-account` flag.
+> call `expo build:ios`, use the `--apple-enterprise-account` flag.
 At this time, the standalone app
 > builder does not support "ad hoc" distribution certificates or provisioning profiles.

 ## 4. Wait for it to finish building

 When one of our building machines will be free, it'll start building your app.
 You can check how long you'll wait on [Turtle status](https://expo.io/turtle-status) site.
 We'll print a url you can visit (such as `expo.io/builds/some-unique-id`) to watch your build logs.
-Alternatively, you can check up on it by running `exp build:status`.
+Alternatively, you can check up on it by running `expo build:status`.
 When it's done, you'll see the url of a `.apk` (Android) or `.ipa` (iOS) file -- this is your app.
 Copy and paste the link into your browser to download the file.

 > **Note:** We enable bitcode for iOS, so the `.ipa` files for iOS are much larger than the eventual App Store download available to your users.
 For more information, see [App Thinning](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html).